 However, newer chemicals with less toxic chemicals have been developed for pressure treatment processes like alkaline copper quaternary, and many of the wood industry choose not to use CCA-treated wood.

 Moreover, to avoid risks, it’s important to wear protective gear when handling pressure-treated wood and avoid burning it.

 Is there a Warranty Period for Pressure-Treated Lumber?

 Yes, pressure-treated lumber usually comes with a warranty period, but the specifics can vary depending on the manufacturer and the product.
 In general, the warranty period for treated lumber can range from 20 to 50 years or more.

 Knowing how long does pressure-treated wood last is beneficial if you are considering using this type of wood for outdoor projects.

 While its lifespan can vary based on several factors, it generally offers a longer lifespan than untreated wood.
-However, it still requires proper care and maintenance to ensure longevity.
+However, like any other wood, it still requires proper care and maintenance to ensure longevity.

 Robert Johnson is a passionate furniture maker & carpenter, sought after for his knowledge on the craft.